UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Discussion

-UniFuzz is implemented on top of vanilla AFL, and we concentrate on improving the performance of fuzzing by optimizing the parallel scheme, such as avoiding task conflicts, balancing the workload, and accelerating the synchronization.
-However, our tool can be further optimized from an orthogonal direction, namely the critical steps in coverage-guided fuzzing.
-For example, optimizing seed generation~\cite{wang2016seededfuzz,wang2020tofu,jain2018tiff,you2019profuzzer}, mutation strategy~\cite{chen2018hawkeye,li2019v,you2017semfuzz,you2019profuzzer}, seed prioritization~\cite{yue2020ecofuzz,bohme2017directed,wang2020tofu}, etc. We also consider improving the diversity of fuzzing instances in UniFuzz, like EnFuzz, to take advantage of different fuzzers.
-By combining such optimized techniques, the performance of UniFuzz can be improved further.
+\textbf{Risk Statement.} A centralized architecture with a scheduler has a vulnerable risk.
+If a failure happens to the scheduler or it is compromised, the whole system will be unworkable.

-As a prototype tool, UniFuzz uses MongoDB as its database, which can be a potential bottleneck when the nodes increase.
-Although we have run experiments on 128 nodes and haven't met the limitation of the database, it might emerge when the nodes increase, for example, to 1024 nodes.
-To alleviate this situation, we can replace the database with Redis~\cite{redis} or a distributed database.
-In this way, the performance shall improve further.
+\textbf{Future work} UltraFuzz is implemented on top of vanilla AFL, and we focus on improving the performance of fuzzing by optimizing the parallel scheme, such as the centralized dynamic scheduling and hierarchical information-sharing.
+UltraFuzz can integrate with works from an orthogonal direction, such as improving execution speed~\cite{schumilo2017kafl,zhang2018ptfuzz,chen2019ptrix,libafl}, optimizing mutation strategy~\cite{chen2018hawkeye,lyu2019mopt,li2019v,you2019profuzzer} and power scheduling \cite{yue2020ecofuzz,bohme2017directed}, or improving the diversity by taking advantage of different fuzzers \cite{enfuzz, guler2020cupid}.
+We leave these as future work.